mazenelnahla/AutoSpectra/README.md

 - Qt 5.15
 - C++ compiler
-- Python (for additional scripting)
+- Python 3.8 (for additional scripting)
-- Raspberry Pi (if applicable for your deployment)
+- Raspberry Pi 3 and up (or any DevBoard), this project tested on pi 4 and pi 5

 ### Steps